-Out of all currently developed shotgun metagenome sequencing-based taxonomical profiling tools, Kraken2 (Wood, Lu and Langmead, 2019), CLARK (Ounit et al., 2015), and CLARK-s (Ounit and Lonardi, 2016),(Altschul et al., 1990; Johnson et al., 2008; Camacho et al., 2009), which aligns at the DNA level,(Buchfink, Xie and Huson, 2015)(Cannings, 2004; Zielezinski et al., 2017) (Zielezinski et al., 2017)an extended version of CLARK developed to increase classification sensitivity, are the most frequently used software.
-These software (Wood, Lu and Langmead, 2019, p.
-2)(Ounit et al., 2015) were designed with the k-mer spectra comparison algorithms (Healy and Chambers, 2014)(Wood, Lu and Langmead, 2019, p.
-2)(Ounit et al., 2015)(Ye et al., 2019a).(Truong et al., 2015; Beghini et al., 2021)(Truong et al., 2015; Beghini et al., 2021)(Kim et al., 2016)(Menzel, Ng and Krogh, 2016)(Burrows and Wheeler, 1994)(Lu et al., 2017)(Ounit and Lonardi, 2016) Although not as sensitive as NCBI BLAST (Johnson et al., 2008), these k-mers mapping algorithms allow faster classification analysis and require relatively smaller CPU usage.
-Previous benchmarks on shotgun metagenomic sequencing taxonomical profiling software have evaluated the performances of both Kraken2 and CLARK using either in silico or in vitro datasets (Peabody et al., 2015; Escobar-Zepeda et al., 2018; Ye et al., 2019).
-They were found to perform equally well at the species level (Peabody et al., 2015; Escobar-Zepeda et al., 2018; Ye et al., 2019b).
+Currently developed shotgun metagenome sequencing-based taxonomical profiling software can be separated into two groups: the alignment-based and the alignment-free software.
+Alignment-based software, including BLASTN (Altschul et al., 1990; Johnson et al., 2008; Camacho et al., 2009), which aligns sequences at the nucleotide level, and Diamond (Buchfink, Xie and Huson, 2015), which aligns sequences at the protein level, have high sensitivity and have been used as the standard for metagenomics profiling.
+However, these software require large amount of time and computational resources to build genome alignements for the high number of sequences usually involved in metagenomics profiling studies (Cannings, 2004; Zielezinski et al., 2017).
+Furthermore, recent investigations in alignment-based methods have reported that alignment-based software’ decrease in sensitivity with the use of mosaic genomes (ex. viruses) (Zielezinski et al., 2017).
+To overcome these limitations, multiple software have been developed using alignment-free algorithms.
+For example: 1) Kraken2 (Wood, Lu and Langmead, 2019, p.
+2) and CLARK (Ounit et al., 2015) were designed with k-mer matching algorithms, where only subtrings of sequences were matched (Healy and Chambers, 2014); 2) Metaphlan3 (Truong et al., 2015; Beghini et al., 2021) was designed to identify unique genetic markers within each microbial taxon; and 3) Centrifuge (Kim et al., 2016) and Kaiju (Menzel, Ng and Krogh, 2016) wew designed to optimize the time and resources of profiling by compressing the reference microbial genomes into the index structures for storaging and searching (Burrows and Wheeler, 1994), at the nucleotide and protein levels, respectively.
+In addition to the software mentioned above, some software were developed to improve the results of existing software, such as Bracken (Lu et al., 2017) that improves Kraken2’s output by eliminating false positive assignments using a Bayesian framework, and CLARK-s (Ounit and Lonardi, 2016) improves the sensitivity of CLARK with the use of spaced Kmers.
+Previous benchmarks on shotgun metagenomic sequencing taxonomical profiling software have evaluated the performances of these software using either in silico or in vitro datasets (Peabody et al., 2015; Escobar-Zepeda et al., 2018; Ye et al., 2019).
 The advantage of using these artificial datasets is that their performances can be evaluated by comparing their microbial profiles with the known composition of the artificial datasets.
-However, the performance of these tools to analyze the microbial profiling and diagnostic applications of real-world datasets has been less studied.
-For specimens collected from wild animals, the microbiome compositions are unknown and potentially contain taxa that do not have their reference genomes in the used reference genome DB or that have never been identified.
+However, the performance of these software to analyze the microbial profiling and diagnostic applications of biological specimens has been less studied.
+For samples collected from wild animals, the microbiome compositions are unknown and potentially contain taxa that do not have genomes available in the reference DB .
 These situations can become a potential source of technical errors for accurate detection and profiling a sample's microbiome.